- 100-days.net Glossary – WHO’S WHO

 What happens to the money which is donated?

 100-days.net is a partner of FairGive.
 FairGive controls and manages donation transactions between all payment providers and 100-days.net.
 It guarantees the protection of your personal information and the secure handling of your money.
-If the project reaches its funding target, 100-days.net/FairGive will transfer the total sum collected to the Project Initiator after deducting a 6% handling fee for 100-days.net.
+If the project reaches its funding target, 100-days.net/FairGive will transfer the total sum collected to the Project Initiator after deducting a handling fee amounting to 9% excl.
+VAT (incl. fees charged by financial service providers , resp.
+11% for a funding in stages) for 100-days.net.

 If the project fails to reach its funding target, the money you have donated will be transferred back to you (minus third-party fees).

 Yes.
 You can make anonymous donations.
 If you choose to do so, the Project Initiator will not be able to see who has made the donation.
 Anonymous donors, however, cannot receive any goodies.
 Your contact details (surname, first name and email address) will only be used by 100-days.net and FairGive.